Motown: Beginnings of Motown

-In 1958, Gordy wrote and produced "Come to Me" for Marv Johnson.
+In 1958, Gordy wrote and produced "Come to Me" for Marv Johnson, recording the song at Detroit's United Sound Systems.
 Seeing that the song had great crossover potential, Gordy leased it to United Artists for national distribution but also released it locally on his own startup imprint.
 Needing $800 to cover his end of the deal, Gordy asked his family to borrow money from a cooperative family savings account.
 After some debate, his family agreed, and in January 1959 "Come to Me" was released regionally on Gordy's new Tamla label.
 Gordy originally wanted to name the label Tammy Records, after the hit song popularized by Debbie Reynolds from the 1957 film Tammy and the Bachelor, in which Reynolds also starred.
 When he found the name was already in use, Berry decided on Tamla instead.
 In April 1959, Gordy and his sister Gwen founded Anna Records which released about two dozen singles between 1959 and 1960.
 The most popular was Barrett Strong's "Money (That's What I Want)", written by Gordy and a secretary named Janie Bradford, and produced by Gordy.
 Many of the songs distributed locally by Anna and Tamla Records were nationally distributed by Chess Records (sometimes with Anna and Tamla imprints).
 Gordy's relationship with Chess fostered closer dealings with Harvey Fuqua, nephew of Charlie Fuqua of the Ink Spots.
 Harvey Fuqua later married Gwen Gordy in 1961.

 Gordy looked toward creative self-sufficiency and established the publishing firm Jobete in June 1959 (incorporated in Michigan).
 He applied for copyrights on more than seventy songs before the end of 1959, including material used for the Miracles and Frances Burnett records, which were leased to Chess and Coral Records.
 The Michigan Chronicle of Detroit called Gordy an "independent producer of records", as his contributions to the city were beginning to attract notice.
 By that time, he was the president of Jobete, Tamla, and the music writing company Rayber.

 Gordy worked in various Detroit-based studios during this period to produce recordings and demos, but most prominently with United Sound Systems which was considered the best studio in town.
 However, producing at United Sound Systems was financially taxing and not appropriate for every job, so Gordy decided it would be more cost effective to maintain his own facility.
 In mid-1959, he purchased a photography studio at 2648 West Grand Boulevard and converted the main floor into a recording studio and office space.
 Now, rather than shopping his songs to other artists or leasing his recordings to outside companies, Gordy began using the Tamla and Motown imprints to release songs that he wrote and produced.
 He incorporated Motown Records in April 1960.